Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: FFD Workflow and Method

 \subsection{FFD Inference with Optimized Threshold}

-In academic research, FFD models' performance is typically evaluated using the Area Under the Receiver Operating Characteristic Curve (AUC), which measures overall results across a dataset with thresholds sampled at fixed intervals without needing explicit real or fake outputs~\cite{fawcett2006introduction}.
-However, in practical FFD applications, a threshold $\tau$ is required as an anchor value to classify the FFD model's continuous probability outputs ($p \in [0,1]$) into discrete results, such as $p \geq \tau$ indicates fake and $p < \tau$ indicates real.
-This shows that the value of $\tau$ is crucial for the classification results, and it also determines the model's performance on evaluation metrics such as ACC, Precision, Recall, and F1-score~\cite{powers2020evaluation}.
-However, most FFD works empirically set $\tau=0.5$, it is usually not optimal, as each model's optimal threshold is different and depends on various factors such as its architecture, training approach, and dataset.
+In FFD applications, a threshold $\tau$ is required as an anchor value to classify the FFD model's continuous probability outputs ($p \in [0,1]$) into discrete results, such as $p \geq \tau$ indicates fake and $p < \tau$ indicates real.
+Due to factors such as network architecture, training strategies, and dataset, prediction probability distributions for real and fake faces vary across FFD models.
+As a result, empirically setting $\tau=0.5$ is not suitable as a universal threshold for all FFD models.
+Particularly, FFD models exhibit limited generalization on unseen datasets, yielding predicted probabilities $p$ that are more evenly distributed between real and fake faces, so different choices of $\tau$ can greatly affect discriminative accuracy.
+In real-world scenarios, forged face images are produced by ever-emerging unseen manipulation algorithms, for which ground-truth labels are unknown to the detector.
+Therefore, estimating a relatively optimal threshold $\tau_{ot}$ to improve discriminative accuracy is both necessary and challenging.

-Due to the overfitting performance of FFD models within the training dataset, their predicted probabilities $p$ are typically polarized, with real being $p \approx 0$ and fake being $p \approx 1$.
-In such cases, $\tau$ has little impact on within-dataset accuracy.
-However, given the diverse forgery cues across different cross-datasets, where $p$ values are more evenly distributed, this leads to $\tau$ becoming highly sensitive for FFD model prediction accuracy.
-Therefore, we strive for a threshold selection mechanism by selecting the optimal threshold $\tau_{ot}$ on one cross-dataset and validating its efficacy on others.
+Before estimating $\tau_{ot}$, as mentioned in the Uncertainty-based Fusion Module of Section~\ref{sec:uncertainty}, the prediction probability $p$ produced by the \textit{Softmax} layer in most FFD models can cause the model to be overly confident in its predictions, even when it is wrong.
+To mitigate this, we introduce uncertainty $u$ to adjust $p$ via division, yielding $p' = p/u$, where both $p$ and $u$ are predicted by our FFD model.
+Such adjustment increases $p'$ under high confidence (low uncertainty) and decreases $p'$ under low confidence (high uncertainty).
+Meanwhile, we apply $\tanh$ to map scores into $[0, 1)$ via $p' = \tanh( \lambda p / 2(u+\epsilon) )$, using $\epsilon = 10^{-7}$ and scaling factor $\lambda = 0.02$, which is further explained in \textit{Supp.
+File}.

-Specifically, we iterate through the predicted probabilities of all faces in one cross-dataset, treating each probability as a potential threshold and calculating the corresponding ACC for the dataset.
-The threshold with the highest ACC is determined to be $\tau_{ot}$.
-The calculation of $\tau_{ot}$ is as follows:
+Accordingly, we propose an Uncertainty-based Threshold Optimization Mechanism (UTOM) that computes the optimal threshold $\tau_{ot}^{UTOM}$ on one cross-dataset and applies it as the relatively optimal classification threshold for other unseen datasets, which also applies in real-world scenarios where ground-truth labels for face images are unavailable.
+Specifically, we iterate through the adjusted probabilities $p'$ of all faces in one cross-dataset, treating each probability as a potential threshold and calculating the corresponding ACC for the dataset.
+The threshold with the highest ACC is determined as $\tau_{ot}^{UTOM}$, and its calculation is as follows: